hedmanw/marlin-mining/examples/tasks/README.md

 2. Select the mainline file and the clone file you want to merge.
 3. Right click and select Compare With -> Each other.
 4. A two-way diff view is opened.
 The files can be swapped from left to right if they are on the opposite side.
-4. As soon as you start with the task, please also manually record the time required to complete the task.
+5. As soon as you start with the task, please also manually record the time required to complete the task.
+6. Perform the editing as instructed in the task.
+The diff view is editable, use it (copy-pasteing etc) to manipulate the `base`/`mainline` with changes from the `remote`/`fork`.
+7. When the task is finished, stop recording and save the script so we can analyze the edit operations.
+Also stop counting the time.
-5. Perform the editing as instructed, and save the result file so we can compare the outcome.
+8. Save the result file(s) so we can compare the outcome.
 (Somewhere outside the AUT, since it will be lost otherwise.)
-6. Stop recording and save the script so we can analyze the edit operations.
-7. Save the contents of the resulting merged file
+9. Report back the elapsed time, the script content, and the result file(s).

 ## MPS